beatrizsaldana/diseaseBurden_shared/README.md

 - make sure all scripts used are described on README
 - Re-do all of this with the new data (Native American)
 - Create script to find categories of interest at least two nodes above the terminal nodes

+### Statistical tests Notes
+Use hypergeometric test for intra-population statistical testing, to find ontology categories that are over represented (important) within each population
+Use ANOVA (non parametric) to test inter-population statistical testing, for each ontology category

 ontology enrichment
 hypergeomestric test